Sunday, January 19, 2025

 Jesus said that if we have seen Him, we have seen the Father (John 14:9).
 Jesus was a man, therefore, if they are identical, God must also be a man.
 What else would, or could He be if He is the Father of Christ and if Christ is in His express image?

 His order in all of creation is that one kind will reproduce to more of the same kind.
 Dogs will beget dogs.
 Trees will beget trees.
 Why would he deviate from this pattern when He begat us?
-We are of the same species.
+We are of the same species, but it like an acorn and an oak tree.

 He said to Mary, “Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.”
 (John 20:17) Among other things, this passage teaches that Jesus is not the same being as His and our Father.
 He is God’s Son, a separate and distinct being.
 If God were an omnipresent spirit, as some believe, then Christ would not have had to ascend to Him, because the Father would have in fact been Him already.
 But if He is both Jesus’ Father and Mary’s Father, what must He be?